gkopacz/CyberSec-HomeLab/Day02-Kali-Linux-VM-Setup-and-pfSense-Configuration/README.md

 * Use of **Aliases** to manage private IP ranges efficiently
 * IPv6 traffic block rules and outbound filtering based on lab intent

+## 📢 Lab Design Note: WAN IP vs Diagram

+In my original network diagram, I had planned to assign '10.0.0.1' as the static IP for pfSense's WAN interface.

 # 🛠️ Setup Walkthrough

 I started by heading over to the [official Kali Linux download page](https://www.kali.org/get-kali/#kali-platforms) and selecting the **Installer Images** for the **x64** platform.